 (410 ILCS 50/6)

-A health care facility licensed in this
+A health care facility that provides treatment or care to a patient in this

 shall require each employee of or volunteer for the facility, including a

 student, who examines or treats

 a patient or resident of the facility to wear an identification badge that

 readily discloses the first name, licensure status, if any, and staff position